JayBrown/wys-WhatsYourSign-shell-script-version/README.md

 ## Beta status
 * still needs general testing, lots of testing
 * timestamp information in Info.plist? (research)
-* deep scan: parse CodeResources to check for modified, missing or added files (probably)
+* deep scan: parse CodeResources to check for modified and unverified/added files (probably)
 * might need a one-line result at the top, similar to WhatsYourSign appex (probably not)

 ## Screengrabs